georgeoneill/georgeoneill.github.io/ctfrealtime/report.md

 Data |  48 samples | ID=510 | slot=510 | dT= 30.0  mT=40.0  sT= 6.0
 ```

-> :computer: **Fieldtrip code note:** We noticed that the memory for each ACQ packet is [overallocated by 4000 bytes](https://github.com/fieldtrip/fieldtrip/blob/466108925b3f0abaa2f44b38dbd8e35c2ab625d4/realtime/src/acquisition/ctf/ctf2ft_v3.c#L34) to overcome an issue where [too much data is sent in error](https://www.fieldtriptoolbox.org/development/realtime/ctf/#number-of-channels).
+> :computer: **Fieldtrip code note:** We noticed that the total memory for each ACQ packet is [overallocated by 4000 bytes](https://github.com/fieldtrip/fieldtrip/blob/466108925b3f0abaa2f44b38dbd8e35c2ab625d4/realtime/src/acquisition/ctf/ctf2ft_v3.c#L34) to overcome an issue where [too much data is sent in error](https://www.fieldtriptoolbox.org/development/realtime/ctf/#number-of-channels) on the older versions of Acq..
 We reduced the overallocation size down to 0 and it reduced the standard deviation from **6.0 ms** to **0.5 ms**.
 No issues with segmentation faults after slot 600 occurred.
 All further console outputs are from this version of the code.

 At 2400 Hz the number of samples per packet would remain at ~48 (see below), but would send two packets at a time.